 Education: Stanford University, B.A., M.A.
 Anthropology

-Board/Community Leadership Experience: Nevada City Farmers Market Association Board member since 2014, currently Board President
+Board/Community Leadership Experience: Nevada City Farmers Market Association Board member and Board president until 2016.

 Mark Fenton, Treasurer